 Graduate students may not, in general, take any course under the S/U option except for certain graduate courses that have only S/U grading (as specified in the Graduate Catalog).
-Students who complete all graduate degree requirements during a given semester, but after the deadlines specified by the Graduate School, may receive their degree in the following semester without registering.
-However, students whose degree requirements are not completed before the first day of classes of the following semester must register for a minimum of three credit hours (two credits in the summer term) which will apply to the degree.
+Master's thesis and PhD students who complete all graduate degree requirements during a given semester, but after the deadlines specified by the Graduate School, may receive their degree in the following semester without registering as clear prior students.
+Graduate School will determine a student's clear prior eligibility.
+Students whose degree requirements are not completed before the first day of classes of the following semester and all non-thesis Master's students must register for a minimum of three credit hours (two credits in the summer term) which will apply to the degree.
 The Graduate School will not accept petitions to this policy.
-The minimum registration is only applicable if the student is not on assistantship.
+The minimum registration is only applicable if the student is not on appointment.